 - 5 Best Water Bottles for Working Out

 #4.
 Manage Your Stress Better

 Cortisol is a stress hormone that is produced by the adrenals in response to stressful situations and low blood sugar.
 When you have increased cortisol levels in your body, it leads to water retention.
 While research has shown that cortisol helps break down fat, having chronically elevated cortisol levels as a result of a stressful lifestyle or extreme dieting leads to excess water weight.

 Almost every cell in your body has receptors for cortisol, so its impacts are innumerable.
 Under normal conditions, this hormone doesn't lead to water retention, but when your stress level increases, it does.

 Although cutting carbohydrates from your diet can help you lose water weight quickly, there’s a tendency for your energy to plummet.
-Also, when you limit the amount of unhealthy carbs that you eat, your protein and fat consumption will automatically increase in terms of your calorie ratio.
+Also, when you limit the number of unhealthy carbs that you eat, your protein and fat consumption will automatically increase in terms of your calorie ratio.

 Because both protein and fat encourage water loss, this can also help decrease water weight.
 When you do eat carbs, choose to eat healthy ones like fruits and veggies instead of going completely carb-free.

 Potassium has been shown to help reduce water weight in two ways.
 First, it decreases the sodium levels in your body, and second, it increases urine production.

 As an electrolyte, potassium works with sodium in your body to help regulate the fluids around your cells and prevent you from retaining excess water.
 Some healthy foods to include in your diet that are high in potassium include beans, dark leafy greens, coconut water, fish, avocados, bananas, raisins, dates, cooked spinach or broccoli, white potatoes, and sweet potatoes.